UBC VP Research

 - Citation (50 words): Brief summary of the nominee’s research written for a nonexpert audience

-- Nomination letter (1,200 words): A joint letter of nomination signed by all (2-3) nominating individuals, including the name, title, and affiliation of each nominator.
+- Nomination letter (1,200 words): A letter of nomination signed by at least one faculty nominator, including the name, title, and affiliation of each nominator.
 The letter should:

 - Frame the achievements of the nominee for a non-specialist, multidisciplinary, university-wide committee.

 - Set the subject matter and the contribution of the research in perspective.
 It should also illustrate how the nominee has had an impact in their field.

 - Explain how the nominee meets the award criteria and why they should be selected to receive the award.

 - Letters of support (3): Three external letters of support from arm's-length referees.
 Recommended 1,200 words max per letter.

 - The letters of support are critical to the selection process and should be objective assessments of the nominee’s suitability for the prize.